China Business Forum: how to do business in China

 - I can help them figure out the right kinds of questions to ask.
 Because us Danes often think we know what’s normal… but we don’t know what’s normal for the Chinese.

-President of IBA Niels Egelund, pictured here with Dora Peter from Confucius Classroom, in conversation with Minghua Ren (with glasses) and Lisha Xie, who are both from the Chinese Embassy in Denmark.
+President of IBA Niels Egelund, pictured here with Dora Peter from Confucius Institute, in conversation with Minghua Ren (with glasses) and Lisha Xie, who are both from the Chinese Embassy in Denmark.

 - Chinese people can be extremely open, as I am being now when I stand here and tell you that we can also be very reserved and just sit quietly in a corner.
 We Chinese typically contain both elements, said Yuping Bi.